 The Maplewood Fire Department (MFD) offers free home visits to Maplewood residents for fire prevention inspections.
 Home visits can be conducted in any residential setting including but not limited to single family homes, apartment buildings, townhouse complexes, manufactured homes, etc.

 During the inspections, the firefighters walk through a home with the occupant to look for potential fire risks.
 The goals is to prevent fires before they happen.
 Kitchen fires are the most common type of fire in the United States, because it's a place where heat, electricity, water and grease are all part of the equation.
 Grease fires are particularity common and very dangerous.

-obtained will allow the MN State Fire Marshal Division to enhance their understanding of what products may help reduce fires and fire-related injuries.
+All information obtained will allow the Minnesota State Fire Marshal Division to enhance their understanding of what products may help reduce fires and fire-related injuries.

-and any products you receive from the MN State Fire Marshal's office or the Maplewood Fire Department has been paid for by the FAIR Plan Grant.
+Surveys are completely voluntary and any products you receive from the Minnesota State Fire Marshal's office or the MFD has been paid for by the FAIR Plan Grant.

 If you are interested in participating in this voluntary Home Safety Survey Program, please call the Maplewood Fire Department at 651-249-2801 to schedule an appointment.